Drum hardware

-Drum hardware refers to the parts of a drum or drum kit that are used to tension, position, and otherwise support the instruments themselves.
+Drum hardware is the set of parts of a drum or drum kit that are used to tension, position, and otherwise support the instruments themselves.

 Occasionally, the hardware is used percussively as well, the most common example being a rim shot.
-John Morrison is noted for his drum solos played entirely on a hi-hat stand (and occasionally also on other parts of the kit hardware, adjacent furniture, and audience).

 Drum parts

 Rim

 A drum "hoop" or "rim" may be made of metal, wood, or other materials and is used to hold a drumhead against a drum shell, either with bolts through metal "claws" attached directly to a hoop, or bolts through holes in a flanged or die-cast rim.
 The bolts, called tension rods, are screwed into threaded "lugs" attached to the drum shell, in order to tighten and tune the drumhead.
 A drum key is a type of wrench often used to screw the tension rods into the lugs.

 Spurs/bass drum legs, casings/lugs, and tension rods/tuning screws

 There are a number of components that make up a drum's anatomy.
 Some of these anatomical components vary dependent upon the type of drum, the manufacturer, and the year in which it was made.
 However, nearly all modern drums have the same essential components.
 Kick drums often have legs called spurs on either side of the drum shell.
 These spurs are used to prevent the kick drum from rolling side to side, to prevent the drum from sliding forward as it is being played and to provide overall added stability to the drum.
 Casings, also known as lugs, vary in shape and size.
 They all serve the same purpose as the receiving end of the drum tension rod (also known as a tuning screw) and provide the anchor point for the tension rods themselves.
 Casings are found on nearly all modern drums.
 The number of casings a drum has can vary from drum to drum and manufacturer to manufacturer.
 A drum can have as few as six casings and as many as twelve.
 Tension rods, also known as tuning screws, are threaded bolts that are placed around the rim of a drum and screw into the casings.
 They enable the musician to adjust the tension of the drum's head and affect its overall pitch, tone, and timbre.
 They come in many lengths and should also always have a tension rod washer that is often made of metal or hard plastic.